Dquez/streamezy/README.md

 * [travis-ci](https://travis-ci.org) - Travis CI is a hosted, distributed continuous integration service used to build and test software projects hosted at GitHub.

 ## Caveats
-In order for your OBS to connect to your rtmp server `settings > Stream >` *In the url section insert* `rtmp://localhost/live` > *In the stream key section* ID of created stream *this will be in the URL address once you've created a stream and visited the stream's page*
+In order for your OBS to connect to your rtmp server, go to `settings > Stream >` then, in the url section insert `rtmp://localhost/live`.
+In the stream key section, insert `ID of created stream` *this will be in the URL address once you've created a stream and visited the stream's page*

 ## Inspiration